 LIGO, or the Advanced Laser Interferometer Gravitational-Wave Observatory project, is a set of two instruments designed to detect gravitational waves (GW) passing through the Earth (there is also a similar GW detector in Pisa, Italy, called Advanced Virgo).
 GWs are produced by a variety of high-energy astrophysical events, such as merging black holes; they will provide us with a new window into the Universe.
 With its sensitivity improved by a factor of 10 over the initial LIGO detectors, the number of candidate astrophysical sources that can be seen by LIGO will increase by a factor of 1000.
 Even with these improvements, however, it will still be a challenge to extract the GW signatures from the very noisy data.
 To separate the signal from the noise, data from multiple detectors around the world with uncorrelated noise are analyzed simultaneously.
 The data from each detector is checked for consistency against theoretical models for the expected signal.
 The detections from each instrument are then checked for consistency in time; an actual gravitational wave, as opposed to most noise, will cause coincident detections across the network with time delays corresponding to the time it takes light to travel between detectors.
 Even after all of these checks, occasional noise fluctuations can still mimic gravitational wave signals, and could possibly be mistaken for an astrophysical signal.

-LSST, or the Large Synoptic Survey Telescope, is an 8.4-meter optical telescope currently under construction in Chile.
+LSST, or the Legacy Survey of Space and Time at the The Vera C. Rubin Observatory, is an 8.4-meter optical telescope currently under construction in Chile.
 LSST is designed to conduct a ten-year survey of the dynamic universe, mapping the entire visible sky every few nights.
 The design of LSST is driven by several science themes, ranging from studying dark matter and dark energy to exploring transient objects in the Universe.
 With each part of the visible sky imaged every few nights over a ten-year period, LSST will provide a new way to gather information about the optical universe, enabling the study of even very distant objects, changing in both space and time.
 With 15 TB of raw data collected over a single night of operation, the LSST collaboration faces numerous data mining challenges that will need to be addressed collaboratively by a community of scientists, including astronomers, statisticians, and computer scientists.
 For LSST, rapid and accurate object classification will be critical as the starting point for analysis, but identifying the key observed features on which to base classification is a challenge in itself.
 It will be necessary to explore and assess a wide range of classification algorithms available to find the optimal solutions.
 Over the lifetime of the project, it is anticipated that LSST will produce 500 PB of cumulative processed data, which will also introduce new challenges for data storage and management.